-Editor’s Note: This article was written by Dylan Broggio, LCSW, EWN therapist.
+Editor’s Note: This article was written by Dylan Broggio, LCSW, & former EWN therapist.

-Research tells us that dancing improves mood in the following ways:
+Research tells us that dancing improves mood in many ways.
+Here are

 - Gives you an endorphin boost from exercise